Patrik Šurnovský

-Patrik Šurnovský (born 13 November 1997) is a Slovak footballer who plays for FC Petržalka as a left-back.
+Patrik Šurnovský (born 13 November 1997) is a Slovak footballer who plays for Austrian club SV Horn as a left-back.

 Club career

 Šurnovský made his professional Fortuna Liga debut for Nitra against Ružomberok on 9 March 2019.
 While Šurnovský had started in the starting XI, but was replaced by Pavol Farkaš a minute before stoppage time.
 The match concluded in a goal-less tie.